 Toad stones are the button-shaped teeth of the fossil fish Lepidotes.
 In folklore they were once thought to originate from the heads of living toads.

 Nummulites are disc-shaped skeletons of single-celled organisms.
 They can reach up to 6 cm in diameter.
+The name ‘angel’s money’ is often used in European Folklore to describe these round, flat and coin-like fossils.

 Diamond-shaped leaf scars covered the thick trunks of these plants which made them look like the skin of snakes or alligators.